-- · approach cautiously, at a slow rate of speed. - look for pedestrians, traffic or other objects before, during and after coming to a stop. - continuously check all mirrors. - activate alternating flashing amber warning lamps at least 300 feet before the school bus stop. - continuously check mirrors to monitor the danger zones for students, traffic and other objects.
+- Approach cautiously at a slow rate of speed. - Look for pedestrians, traffic, or other objects before, during, and after coming to a stop. - Continuously check all mirrors. - · If the school bus is so equipped, activate alternating flashing amber warning lights at least 200 feet or approximately 5-10 seconds before the school bus stop or in accordance with state law. - Turn on right turn signal indicator about 100-300 feet or approximately 3-5 seconds before pulling over. - Continuously check mirrors to monitor the danger zones for students, traffic, and other objects. - · Move as far as possible to the right on the traveled portion of the roadway.

-When stopping, you should:
+When stopping you should:

-- bring the school bus to a full stop on the right side of the roadway, with the front bumper at least 10 feet away from students at the designated stop.
-This forces the students to walk to the bus, and that will give you a better view of their movements. - place the transmission in "Park" (if there is no "Park" shift point, use "Neutral"), and set the parking brake every time you stop. - activate alternating flashing red lamps when traffic is a safe distance from the school bus, and ensure stop arm is extended. - make a final check to see that all traffic has stopped before completely opening the door and signaling students to approach.
+- Bring school bus to a full stop with the front bumper at least 10 feet away from students at the designated stop.
+This forces the students to walk to the bus so you have a better view of their movements. - Place transmission in Park, or if there is no Park shift point, in Neutral and set the parking brake at each stop. - Activate alternating red lights when traffic is a safe distance from the school bus and ensure stop arm is extended ..

+Make a final check to see that all traffic has stopped before completely opening the door and signaling students to approach.